 The first step in reducing cancer health disparities is research that can detect and analyze the problem.
 UC Davis Comprehensive Cancer Center has developed programs to address identified disparities, whether based on gender, ethnicity, age or socio-economic status.

 Among our projects and programs:

-Increasing mammography rates among American-Indian and Alaska-native women
+Increasing mammography rates among Native American women

 Earlier colon cancer screening for Latinos